How to Replace a Conventional Boiler With a Combi [Cost Guide 2022]

 Reasons For Changing to a Combi

 The average household is suited to a combi boiler.
-Unless you have a high demand for hot water and heating (dozens of radiators, and several showers running at once), there’s a good chance a combi boiler is for you.
+Unless you have a high demand for heating and hot water (dozens of radiators, and several showers running at once), there’s a good chance a combi boiler is right for you.

 Even if your family has a high demand for hot water and heating, there might be a storage combi boiler to suit.